RYin4/MyCourses/README.md

 # The My Courses Web Application

 ### Purpose
 The purpose of this application is to provide users the ability to organize their current courses with a todo list.
 The user can create, edit, and remove items from a given list.
+This app serves as a visual agenda and can be used whenever needed.

 ### Features